Marriage Pros and Cons Under the New Tax Law

 The Marriage Penalty

-The marriage penalty mostly hit spouses who doubled their incomes— both spouses earned roughly the same income.
+The marriage penalty mostly hit spouses who doubled their incomes because both spouses earned roughly the same income.

-What if they filed separate married returns instead?
-The cap on the 25% tax bracket for married individuals filing separately dropped to $15,350 less than it would have been if they were single—$76,550.
-The brackets for separate married returns have been set at half those for joint married returns, so there was no relief to be found here.
-Also, filing separate married returns disqualifies taxpayers from many tax breaks and credits.
+The brackets for separate married returns have been set at half those for joint married returns, so there was no relief to be found there.
+Filing separate married returns also disqualifies taxpayers from many tax breaks and credits.

 The Marriage Bonus